 Walling Circle is partially improved with an asphalt surface that is approximately 22-ft. wide.
-As mentioned above, the applicant is proposing to pay a fee-in-lieu of installing improvements to meet the Local Street standards.
-No improvements to Willamette Drive is necessary.
+As mentioned above, the applicant is required to install improvements on Walling Circle to meet the Local Street standards.
+No improvements to Willamette Drive is necessary (a fee-in-lieu is requested).

-- 4. The decision-making body shall consider the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria:
+- 4. The decision-making body shall consider the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria: - a.

-- a.
 The type of road as set forth in the Transportation Master Plan.

 - b.
 The anticipated traffic generation.

 - c.
 On-street parking requirements.

 - d.
 Sidewalk and bikeway requirements.

 - e.
 Requirements for placement of utilities.

 - f.
 Street lighting.

 - g.
 Drainage and slope impacts.

 - h.
 Street trees.

 - i.
 Planting and landscape areas.

 - j.
 Existing and future driveway grades.

 - k.
 Street geometry.

-I. Street furniture needs, hydrants.
+- I. Street furniture needs, hydrants.

-As required, the applicant will pay a fee-in-lieu for required street improvements, based on the City Engineer's recommendations.
+As required, the applicant will construct improvements on Walling Circle and pay a fee-in-lieu for required street improvements on Willamette Drive, based on the City Engineer's recommendations.

 - 5. Additionally, when determining appropriate street width, the decision-making body shall consider the following criteria: - a.
 When a local street is the only street serving a residential area and is expected to carry more than the normal local street traffic load, the designs with two travel and one parking lane are appropriate. - b.
 Streets intended to serve as signed but unstriped bike routes should have the travel lane widened by two feet. - c.
 Collectors should have two travel lanes and may accommodate some parking.
 Bike routes are appropriate. - d.
 Arterials should have two travel lanes.
 On-street parking is not allowed unless part of a Street Master Plan.
-Blke lanes are required as directed by the Parks Master Plan and Transportation Master Plan.
+Bike lanes are required as directed by the Parks Master Plan and Transportation Master Plan.

 Walling Circle is a local street serving a residential area.
-As required, the proposed fee-in-lieu of the installing improvements will be based on the street's designation and intended use.
+As required, the proposal is to install the required improvements which will be based on the street's designation and intended use.